adamjgnoel/AcCoRD/README.txt

 # Installation

-Download and installation instructions can be found on this page: http://adamnoel.ca/software/accord/downloads/
+Download and installation instructions can be found on this page: https://warwick.ac.uk/fac/sci/eng/staff/ajgn/software/accord/downloads/

 # Basic Usage

-Usage instructions can be found on this page: http://adamnoel.ca/software/accord/instructions/
+Usage instructions can be found on this page: https://warwick.ac.uk/fac/sci/eng/staff/ajgn/software/accord/instructions/

 # Licensing

-Main AcCoRD files are copyright 2016 by Adam Noel under the "New BSD" license.
+Main AcCoRD files are copyright 2016-2018 by Adam Noel under the "New BSD" license.
 For full details of licensing, including use of third-party code, please see LICENSE.txt

 # Credits

-Developed and maintained by Adam Noel (http://www.adamnoel.ca)
+Developed and maintained by Adam Noel (https://warwick.ac.uk/fac/sci/eng/staff/ajgn)

 Testing: M. Halimeh (v0.2 to v0.4) and T. Schwering (v0.3 to v0.5)

 Supervision and Support: Profs.
-K. C. Cheung, A. Hafid, D. Makrakis, and R. Schober.
+K. C. Cheung (to v1.0), A. Hafid (v0.4 to v1.0), D. Makrakis (v0.4 to v1.1), and R. Schober  (to v1.0).